 Beginning with the Class of 2017, the Laude System replaced the former class rank system.
-The Laude System is a point-based system, utilizing a student’s grade point average after seven semesters and the number of semesters of advanced coursework.
+The Laude System is a point-based system, utilizing a student’s grade point average and the number of credits earned of advanced coursework.

 Students will earn one-half to two point per semester for designated advanced courses.
 A student must successfully complete the course to earn Laude points.
-Students will be given laude points for classes scheduled for 2nd semester in their senior year.
+Students will be given laude points for classes scheduled for 3rd trimester in their senior year.
 Note * Points may be adjusted if these classes are failed.

-Students will be eligible for the Summa Cum Laude, Magna Cum Laude, or Cum Laude recognition by multiplying their cumulative grade point average at the end of the first semester of their senior year by the total number of advanced classes successfully completed through their four years of high school.
+Students will be eligible for the Summa Cum Laude, Magna Cum Laude, or Cum Laude recognition by multiplying their cumulative grade point average at the end of the second trimester of their senior year by the total number of advanced classes successfully completed through their four years of high school.

-To be considered for a Laude award, a student must have a cumulative GPA after first semester senior year of a 3.0 or higher
+A student must have a minimum cumulative GPA after 2nd trimester senior year of 3.0

 A student’s Laude Score will be determined by multiplying